mcabs3/google-places-web/README.md

 **Google states that you can use Place Autocomplete even without a map.
 If you do show a map, it must be a Google map.
 When you display predictions from the Place Autocomplete service without a map, you must include the [Powered by Google](https://developers.google.com/places/web-service/policies#logo_requirements) logo.**

 ## Next Goals

-- enhance TS support for the options allowed for each endpoint